 Ever go to a sporting event where the t-shirt cannon is brought out?
 People lose their freaking minds!
 Even the XXXL dude who isn’t fitting into that medium shirt will tackle a toddler for the chance to snag one.
 According to the Advertising Specialty Institute (ASI), 58% of Americans own (and wear) promotional t-shirts.

 Why these are good for your SaaS Company: Branding.
 Even though a t-shirt isn’t super techy or advanced, the design can be - making this the perfect balance of practical and creative.
-It’s also one of the only items to carry your logo and messaging in large enough font for everyone to see.
+It’s also one of the only items to carry your tech company's logo and messaging in large enough font for everyone to see.
 The wearers of your gear will be spreading the word about your company without even thinking about it.

 2) Travel Mugs